rafi/awesome-vim-colorschemes/docs/lifepillar-vim-solarized8.md

 (Yeah, it looks like a different colorscheme.)

+If you don't like this approximation, to get exact colors with such terminals you have two possibilities:

+1. Modify some of your terminal colors in the range 16–255 to match Solarized palette.
+For this purpose, you may run `scripts/solarized8.sh`; no setting is needed in Vim.
+Note, however, that this is not supported by all terminals (e.g., in macOS's Terminal.app this approach does not work: the script has no effect).

-If you don't like this approximation, to get exact colors with such terminals you must set your terminal's 16 ANSI colors to the Solarized palette (refer to the manual of your terminal) and put this line in your `vimrc` before loading the colorscheme:
+2. Set your terminal's 16 ANSI colors (the colors in the range 0–15) to the Solarized palette.
+Most terminals allow you to do that: see the manual of your terminal to learn how.
+Then, put this line in your `vimrc` before loading the colorscheme:

    ```vim
    let g:solarized_use16 = 1
    ```

    Be aware that, if you set the variable above, but your terminal does not use the Solarized palette, your colors will be completely off.

-Note also that if your terminal does not support true colors, you must *not* set `termguicolors`.
+Finally, if your terminal does not support true colors, you must *not* set `termguicolors`.

 ## Installation